faelys/pashage/ARCHITECTURE.md

 - `usage_spec.sh` tests command functions in isolation, mocking everything;
 - `scm_spec.sh` tests SCM functions in isolation, using the real git and filesystem;
-- TODO tests integration, calling command functions with minimal mocks;
 - `pass_spec.sh` tests `pass`-like and `passage`-like behavior of
-  the whole script.
+  the whole script;
+- `pashage_extra_spec.sh` tests integration, calling command functions with minimal mocks, in complement with `pass_spec.sh`.

 Platform functions are not tested, because the platform adherence make it too difficult to test it automatically.